gidspektor/hackable/README.md

     ```bash
     poetry run python -m app.app.run_app
     ```
-5. Open your browser and go to [http://localhost:3000]
+5. Open your browser and go to [http://localhost:5137]

 To run API unit or integration tests:

 In poetry
-execute the following command from the `hackable_api` directory
+execute the following command from the `hackable_api` directory (integration tests will only work with a docker db container up)

 ```bash
 poetry run pytest app/tests/unit